Defense from Felony, Misdemeanor, Domestic Violence, DUI, Marijuana + Drug Charges

 We identify and examine all available legal defenses.

-Determine and advise you on all possible penalties, including jail time, sentence options, license
+Determine and advise you on all possible penalties, including jail time, sentence options, license revocation or restrictions.

 Determine the constitutional basis of the police contact.